maxboeck/mxb/src/posts/make-free-stuff/2022-01-25-make-free-stuff.md

 > I think people kind of appreciate that there’s this thing online that’s just fun.
 It’s not trying to do anything shady with your data or your eyeballs.
 It’s just a game that’s fun.

-Because the notion that monetization is the only worthwile goal on the web is so widespread, this is somehow a very controversial take.
+Because the notion that monetization is the only worthwhile goal on the web is so widespread, this is somehow a very controversial take.
 But you can actually stand out of the crowd by simply treating the web platform as what it is: a way to deliver content to people.

 Despite what web3 claims, it's possible to "own" your content without a proof of it on the blockchain (see: [IndieWeb](https://indieweb.org/)).
 It's also possible to create things just for the sake of putting them out into the world.